 This will be Aaron's fourth year at Mountain Bounty.

-After analyzing data in Chicago one summer, Michael stumbled onto a West Virginian vegetable farm for a season and came down with a fever for growing food.
+After analyzing data in Chicago one summer, Mike stumbled onto a West Virginian vegetable farm for a season and came down with a fever for growing food.

 A native of California, he discovered a paradise at Mountain Bounty, where he can hand-weed endlessly.